 Why Do We Have Wisdom Teeth?

 In the past, wisdom teeth helped to grind down plant tissue.
 Some experts believe that the skulls of our human ancestors had larger jaws, so they could fit more teeth.
-However, as the human diet changed, we evolved to have smaller jaws.
-Wisdom teeth became unnecessary, but they still develop in human mouths.
+However, as the human diet changed, evolution provided us with smaller jaws.
+Wisdom teeth became unnecessary, even though they still develop in human mouths.

 What to Expect During a Wisdom Tooth Extraction

-- : You receive one or more injections near the extraction site, so the gums feel numb.
+- Receiving one or more injections near the extraction site, so the gums feel numb.
 You will be awake during the procedure.

-- : You receive an intravenous line in your arm which suppresses your consciousness during surgery.
+- Receiving an intravenous line in your arm which suppresses your consciousness during surgery.
 Your oral surgeon will also numb the gums with local anesthesia.

-- : This anesthesia is less common, though oral surgeons use it for special cases.
-You inhale anesthesia through your nose and are unconscious during the procedure.
+- Inhaling anesthesia through your nose.
+You are unconscious during the procedure.
+This anesthesia is less common, though oral surgeons use it for special cases.

 Recovering After the Surgery